Basketball Offense - A Simple 2-3 Zone AttackBy Dr. James Gels, from the Coach's Clipboard Basketball Playbook

 Now study the diagrams below, and at the end I will give you just a few simple rules.

 This zone offense starts with a 1-3-1 offensive set where our offense is already positioned in the gaps.
 One tip: your high post O4 might initially be positioned along the lane, and then as the point guard brings the ball into the forecourt, O4 flash cuts to the high post at the free-throw line.

 Make sure the wings are high and wide, so that the point-to-wing pass is not easily intercepted.

-Now notice in the Diagrams A thru D below how the offense moves as the ball moves.
+Now notice in the diagrams A thru D how the offense moves as the ball moves.
 Each move is to fill a gap in the zone where you can get open for a pass and shot.
 When we pass to the right wing, O4 moves to the right lane and O5 moves to the corner and O3 moves inside the 3-point arc (diagram A).

-Now look at Diagram D. If the pass from the wing goes instead to O4 near the elbow, O4 can either shoot or pass to O3 for an open shot, or to O5 in the corner.
+Now look at diagram D. If the pass from the wing goes instead to O4 near the elbow, O4 can either shoot or pass to O3 for an open shot, or to O5 in the corner.

 "Zone 21" (or "31")

-So you can see that there are certain areas (hula hoops) that we want to fill as the ball moves.
+You can see that there are certain areas (hula hoops) that we want to fill as the ball moves.
 The diagrams below show red circles that should be filled when the ball is in that location.

 This zone offense is very easy for them to understand, with very few rules.